spxrobots/spxrobots.github.io/content/programme/fll.md

 * Which start area can we put our robot?
   * Your choice!
 You're allowed to start in either.
+* Should we have our robot do one mission then return for the next, or complete as many as possible in a single run?
+  * If you're starting out, one at a time.
+  * Once you've got lots of missions, then try combining them into a single program.

 ## 👋 Welcome